-mknimimage - u my61dskls installp_flags="-agcQX"
+mknimimage -u my61dskls installp_flags="-agcQX" rpm_flags="-i --nodeps"

 If you have multiple sets of software that require different flags you can run the mknimimage command multiple times.

 5.2.2 Update system configuration files.

 You can update files in the SPOT manually or by using the xCAT mknimimage command.